 When is Family Day in BC?

 British Columbia's Family Day is a provincial holiday that falls on the second Monday in February.
-The dates for up-coming Family Day holidays are:
+The dates for Family Day holidays are:

 - Monday Feb.
 9, 2015